-What happens when a family outing or a simple walk in the park turns into a frightening encounter with an aggressive dog?
-And what if your own furry family member suddenly displays aggression—or worse, attacks you?
+So what happens when a family outing or a simple walk in the park turns into a frightening encounter with an aggressive dog?
+Or what if your own furry family member suddenly displays aggression—or worse, attacks you?

 In this guide, we’ll explore the most effective techniques for preventing or responding to dog attacks.